-20. It is now over 14 years (yes, fourteen years) since 2006 when the Productivity Commission issued a report on road and rail access pricing that found the National Transport Commission (NTC) charges to be "conservative" and made recommendations that CoAG take up road pricing.
+23. It is now 15 years since 2006 when the Productivity Commission issued a report on road and rail access pricing that found the National Transport Commission (NTC) charges to be "conservative" and made recommendations that CoAG take up road pricing.
 By 2009, delays were being encountered by the CoAG process and in 2010, the Henry Tax Review made several pertinent recommendations for road pricing reform.

-These included one that CoAG "should accelerate the development of mass-distance-location pricing for heavy vehicles..."
+These included one that CoAG "should accelerate the development of massdistance-location pricing for heavy vehicles..."

 In 2017, the Department of Infrastructure and Regional Development undertook a public consultation process to seek public and industry views on options for independent price regulation of heavy vehicle charges.
 This included the option of ACCC being the regulator.
-The progress apparently made in 2018 and in 2019 to this outcome, at least in the public domain, is simply not good enough.
+The progress made to date is simply not good enough.

 It is noted that in 2019, after consultation, a National Freight and Supply Chain Strategy was released.
-However, this does not address the thorny issue of road pricing.
+However, this does not address the thorny issue of road pricing; despite this issue being raised in many submissions to a draft strategy.

-21. It is hard to see why Australian charges for heavy vehicles in aggregate, and annual charges for semitrailers and B-Doubles hauling heavy loads long distances each year, should be about one third of the respective New Zealand charges.
+24. It is hard to see why Australian charges for heavy vehicles in aggregate, and annual charges for semitrailers and B-Doubles hauling heavy loads long distances each year, should be about one third of the respective New Zealand charges.

-Unless of course, it is part of a de facto policy to put more 'loads on roads' and to make rail freight, sea freight, pipelines and conveyor belts financially unattractive for moving most types of freight.
+Unless of course, it is part of a de facto policy to put more 'loads on roads' and to make rail freight, sea freight, pipelines and conveyor belts financially unattractive for moving freight.